vzvu3k6k/eslint-config-standard-babel/README.md

 It enables fixed rules that eslint-config-standard uses with the same options and disables the original ones.

-Restriction: There is no fix for eslint-plugin-standard (standard/object-curly-even-spacing, standard/array-bracket-even-spacing, standard/computed-property-even-spacing).

 ## Installation

 Install eslint-config-standard-babel to your package.